 In general, the outcome for people with occupational asthma is good.
 However, symptoms may continue for years after you are no longer exposed in the workplace.

-Call your provider if you have symptoms of asthma.
+Contact your provider if you have symptoms of asthma.

-If you've been diagnosed with asthma, call your provider right away if you develop a cough, shortness of breath, fever, or other signs of a lung infection, especially if you think you have the flu.
+If you've been diagnosed with asthma, call your provider right away if you develop a cough, shortness of breath, fever, or other signs of a lung infection, especially if you think you have the flu or COVID-19.
 Since your lungs are already damaged, it's very important to have the infection treated right away.
 This will prevent breathing problems from becoming severe, as well as further damage to your lungs.